 Contexts¶

-Context assets are stored at contexts/<context-name>/
+Context assets are stored at contexts/<context-name>/ and consist of the following :

 - Authentication details for a cloud service provider account. (e.g., AWS credentials)